Hazuki-san/OsuBuddy-reversed/README.md

 Then play a map and enjoy!

 # Disclaimer
-This files are old version of OsuBuddy (Themida version) and I only clean it to make it compilable, this was already pre-cracked by kat.
+These files are old version of OsuBuddy (Themida version) and I only clean it to make it compilable, this was already pre-cracked by kat.
 Files might contains left-over/unused code.